-Course: FAR02.S1 & FAR02.S2 Advanced Drama Credit: 1.0 (Course is a full year course - 0.5 per semester) Grade Level: 10-12 Required Course Fee: No Prerequisite(s): Drama and/or by Audition Corequisite(s): You must take both semesters Description: Advanced Drama takes a more in-depth and creative approach to acting, directing and producing a play.
+Grade Level: 10-12 Required Course Fee: No Prerequisite(s): Drama and/or by Audition

+Description: Advanced Drama takes a more in-depth and creative approach to acting, directing and producing a play.
 Students in this class choose, perform, and direct plays.
 In addition to presenting plays, the students study playwrights, view professional productions and direct or act in the senior directing projects.
 Because the content of the class changes yearly, students may enroll in this class more than one time, and receive the appropriate credits.